MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/auto-item.md

 ---
 title: Auto Item
 description: Auto Item
-ms.date: 04/20/2017
+ms.date: 03/27/2023
 ---

 # Auto Item

 To implement [auto-configured scanning](auto-configured-scanning.md) in Windows 7 and later, a WIA minidriver must include an *auto item* in the [WIA item tree](wia-item-trees.md) for the scanner device.
-An auto item belongs to the WIA\_CATEGORY\_AUTO category.
+An auto item belongs to the WIA_CATEGORY_AUTO category.
 For more information about this category, see [WIA Item Categories](wia-item-categories.md).

 The following diagram shows an example WIA item tree that includes an auto item.
 The auto item is a child of the root item in the tree.